-Advisory Notes for Chairsmen regarding options for dealing with alleged infringements of the Protocol for Engagement Between Scrutiny Panels/PAC and the Executive
+Advisory Notes for Chairs regarding options for dealing with alleged infringements of the Protocol for Engagement Between Scrutiny Panels/PAC and the Executive

-The following paragraphs are intended as guidance only to Chairsmen of Panels/PAC and the Chairmen's CommitteeScrutiny Liaison Committee in the event of a dispute or disagreement with any person engaging with Scrutiny or Scrutiny Panel Mmembers in respect of the Code of Practice for Engagement Between 'Scrutiny Panels and the Public Accounts Committee' and 'the Executive'.
-The guidance is not intended to be exhaustive and Chairsmen and the Chairmen's CommitteeScrutiny Liaison Committee retain discretion to deal with matters as they consider fit having regard to all relevant circumstances.
+The following paragraphs are intended as guidance only to Chairs of Panels/PAC and the Scrutiny Liaison Committee in the event of a dispute or disagreement with any person engaging with Scrutiny or Scrutiny Panel Members in respect of the Code of Practice for Engagement Between 'Scrutiny Panels and the Public Accounts Committee' and 'the Executive'.
+The guidance is not intended to be exhaustive and Chairs and the Scrutiny Liaison Committee retain discretion to deal with matters as they consider fit having regard to all relevant circumstances.